Table of Contents

 Yes.
 Dry cask systems are designed to contain radiation, manage heat and prevent nuclear fission.
 They must resist earthquakes, projectiles, tornadoes, floods, temperature extremes and other scenarios.
 The heat generated by a loaded spent fuel cask is typically less than is given off by a home-heating system.
 The heat and radioactivity decrease over time without the need for fans or pumps.
 The casks are under constant monitoring and surveillance.
 Spent fuel is currently in dry storage in 34 states at more than 60 sites.
 This system has been successfully used at over a hundred sites throughout the United States, with no issues relating to safety or environmental contamination.

-While TerraPower is not a uranium company, we recognize we need for a robust domestic HALEU supply chain.
+While TerraPower is not a uranium company, we recognize our need for a robust domestic HALEU supply chain.
 That supply chain includes uranium mining, enrichment of uranium into the high-assay low enriched uranium (HALEU), the deconversion of that HALEU into a metal, and the fabrication of the HALEU into fuel rods to power the Natrium reactor.
 While there are multiple uranium mines in America, the United States does not currently have commercial scale HALEU enrichment capability, deconversion facilities, or fuel fabrication facilities for Natrium.
 To date, TerraPower has made multiple investments to advance domestic supply chain capabilities, including:

 - In 2021, TerraPower made a multi-million dollar contribution towards an enrichment R&D facility in Piketon, Ohio to help expedite the commercialization of domestic enrichment technology.